morrisonGithinji/pitches/README.md

 When in the application, sign up using your email address and a password of your choice to get an account.
 From there you can navigate to the pitches and comment on the pitches therein.
 You can also write and post your pitches

 ## Built in :
-This application was built in Python language using the Flask framework
+This application was built in Python language using the Flask framework and psql

 ## Known Bugs
 There are no known bugs.
 Contact me if you find.